Try a Free Live AI Golf Lesson TRY FREE

 "WHAT IF YOU COULD HIT THE BALL 10, 20, EVEN 50 YARDS FARTHER IN THE NEXT 10 MINUTES?"

-It may sound almost impossible to pick up that much distance and increase your club head speed by 10-20 mph in only a few minutes, but it's simply a matter of mechanics, and I'm going to show you exactly how to do it.
-I'm going to give you one simple drill that will increase your swing speed by at least 8 mph in as few as 2 minutes.
-You interested?
+Here's what most golfers never figure out: adding club head speed is not about swinging harder — it is about swinging smarter.
+It may sound almost impossible to pick up massive distance in only a few minutes, but it is simply a matter of biomechanics, and we are going to show you exactly how to do it.
+One targeted drill can increase your swing speed by at least 8 mph in as few as 2 minutes — and we have the radar-verified numbers on camera to prove it.
+Ready to find out how?

 "I was tired of being the short hitter in my group.
 In 5 minutes, this drill increased my club head speed 8 mph - and we got it all on video!"